nextcloud/server/.github/ISSUE_TEMPLATE/Bug_report.md

 <!-- Github is smart enough to count by itsself -->
 1. Open Homepage
 1. Navigate to Folder x y z
-1. Do stuff with it (please describe what you are actually doing :D)
+1. Describe what action leads to the bug
 1. ...
 1. Profit?